fr3ak2402/GalaxySlicer/doc/Localization_guide.md

 ### Scenario 1.
 How do I add a translation or fix an existing translation
-1. Get PO-file 'OrcaSlicer_xx.pot' from corresponding sub-folder here: https://github.com/softfever/OrcaSlicer/tree/master/localization/i18n
+1. Get PO-file 'GalaxySlicer_xx.pot' from corresponding sub-folder here: https://github.com/softfever/OrcaSlicer/tree/master/localization/i18n
 2. Open this file in PoEdit as "Edit a translation"
 3. Apply your corrections to the translation